zaphosting/docs/docs/openmp-server-commands.md

 ## Setting up access (RCON)

 In order to be able to run server commands in-game, you will have to enable the RCON feature.
 You will have to access your configuration `config.json` and adjust the necessary parameters to toggle the feature on and add a password.
-Please use our [Open.mp Configuration guide](openmp-configuration.md) to access your server configuration file.
+Please use our [Server Configuration](openmp-configuration.md) guide to access your server configuration file.

 Once you have the file ready, find the parameters below; toggle the feature on and set an RCON password.